beescuit9510/beescuit9510.github.io/_posts/2023-12-13-responsive-css.md

 ## Why We Should Not Use overflow hidden

-Overflow is one of the features that can be frustrating, but it is a part of CSS's nature.
-CSS does its best to ensure that users do not lose any information, so it chooses overflow instead of hiding the information.
+Overflow is one of the frustrating features in CSS, but it is a part of CSS's nature.
+CSS does its best to ensure that users do not lose any information, so it favors overflow over losing the information.
 This approach helps us avoid potentially creating a bigger problem in the future where we unintentionally lose important information.

 So technically, we can fix overflow with `overflow: hidden;`, but this goes against what CSS intends, potentially causing bigger problems for ourselves in the future.